AugustDG/zerobase-python/README.md

 Hey!
 Welcome to ZeroBase, a communications framework based on [ZeroMQ](https://zeromq.org/) for multiprocessing systems!

+This is a Python package that provides a base class for building ZeroMQ-based programs for NanoStride.
+It handles all of the necessary setup and teardown for ZeroMQ, and provides a simple interface for sending and receiving messages.
+The library is designed to be easy to use and flexible, allowing you to quickly build and deploy ZeroMQ-based programs for a variety of use cases.

+With `zerobase`, you can focus on building the application logic, while the library takes care of the underlying ZeroMQ infrastructure.

-This is very much a work in progress, so don't hesitate to create an issue or start a PR!
+That being said, it is still a work in progress, so don't hesitate to create an issue or start a PR!

 Yours truly,
 Augusto M.P